jrudar/Triglav/paper/paper.md

 # Outline of the Triglav Algorithm

-The core assumption behind 'Triglav' is that clusters of features sharing similar values across all samples should be discoverable.
+The core assumption behind `Triglav` is that clusters of features sharing similar values across all samples should be discoverable.
 This is not an unreasonable assumption in biological datasets.
 For example, different patterns in the abundance of gut bacteria could exist between healthy controls and Crohn's Disease patients [@CD].
 To take advantage of this observation, `Triglav` begins by clustering features [@2020SciPy-NMeth].
 Then the algorithm randomly selects one feature from each cluster.